Chair of Translational Immune Oncology

 I am a PhD candidate at the Institute of Translational Immune-Oncology.
 I obtained a Bachelor of Science degree in Biology at Johannes Gutenberg-University in Mainz and my thesis was about the regulation of dendritic cells by regulatory T cells and tolerance-induction for prevention of autoimmune diseases.
 Later, I obtained a Master of Science degree in Biomedical Science at Philipps-University in Marburg, evaluating the effects of CRISPR-Cas9 mediated knock-outs of an oncogene.
 I am currently working on gene-edited CAR-T cells against Epstein Barr virus (EBV)-positive post-transplant lymphoproliferative disease (PTLD).

-Administrative Manager
+Human Resource & Administrative Manager

 I was born and raised in Copenhagen, Denmark, and completed my Bachelor's Degree in Boston, MA, USA, and my Master's Degree in International Management & Marketing at Copenhagen Business School.
-I joined the Institute of Translational Immune-Oncology as an administrative manager in the spring of 2023.
-I support the laboratory and the team of researchers with all aspects of personnel management and organizational tasks as well as different management projects.
-Additional to my work, I invest my time in artwork such as ceramics, textile work, sculpture, drawing, and painting.
+I joined the university clinic in February of 2022.
+I support the laboratory and the teams of researchers with all aspects of personnel management, organizational tasks as well as different management projects such as event management including this website.

 Administrative Research Assistant

 I was born and raised in Cologne.
 After finishing school, I studied Biotechnology.
 During the pandemic in 2020, I quit my studies and started training as a biological-technical assistant.
 I have always been interested in science, particularly biology and chemistry.
 In my training, I loved organizing experiments.
 Further, I am an avid team player.
-In November 2023, I joined the Institute of Translational Immune-Oncology as an Administrative Research Assistant - an interface position between the researchers and the administrative side of the lab.
-Besides my work, I enjoy drawing, reading, and hiking.